supervisely-ecosystem/convert-supervisely-to-yolov5-format/README.md

 **Step 2**: Go to `Plugins & Apps` section in current team.
 And press `Run` button in front of application.

-**Note**: Running procedure is simialr for almost all apps that are started from context menu.
-Example steps with screenshots are [here in how-to-run section](https://github.com/supervisely-ecosystem/merge-classes#how-to-run).

 ## How to use